ibokuri/libvmm/docs/contributing/style.md

 Use 4-space tabs for indentation.
 Tabs should be converted to spaces.

 If a function is being broken up across multiple lines at its parameters, prefer indenting all non-first parameters to align with the first one.

-If an if/else/while condition, class inheritance line, or constructor member initializer list is broken across multiple lines, then indent the broken off lines by two tabs to avoid confusion about what is what.
+If an if/else/for/while condition, class inheritance line, or constructor member initializer list is broken across multiple lines, the broken off lines should be by two tabs.

 ```cpp
 auto long_function_name1(arg1, arg2, arg3,